sitepoint/nrelate-related-content/readme.txt

 = Will it slow down my website? =
 Absolutely not.
 Since the nrelate servers are doing all the hard work, your website can focus on what it does best... show content.

+= Can I show cool thumbnails? =
+Absolutely!
+You can show thumbnails or just text if you like.
+If you choose the thumbnail option and the plugin does not find an image in your post, we will automatically choose a random image.
+You can also choose a default image to show in the plugin options page by entering the url of the image.
+It's best to set a 110px square image as the default, but if it's larger, nrelate will auto crop and scale it.

+= Will it look like the rest of my site? =
+Many of your website styles will automatically be used by the plugin so it will blend in nicely with your website.
+We do need to set some of our own styles to make it work properly.

-= I just activated the plugin and I don't see anything, what's up? = Once you activate the plugin, nrelate will start analyzing your website.
+= I just activated the plugin and I don't see anything, what's up? = Once you activate the plugin, the nrelate server will start analyzing your website.
 Related content should show up within two hours.

 == Screenshots ==